robinoffzewood/aubepine/README.md

 # Aubépine

-Aubépine is a Rust project designed to create and manage calendars based on availabilities and events.
+Aubépine is a Rust project designed to create calendars fo on-call persons based on their availabilities.
 It ensures that all days are filled with the appropriate events and persons, following specific rules.

 ## Features